OluwatobiAjide/INST-377-Evening-Group-5/docs/DeveloperManual.md

 2. install:
    `npm nodemon --save`

-## TO run our application on heroku
+## To run our application on heroku

 1. Make sure add any .env process variables to heroku.
    2.You must have a file called Procfile with content web: npm start.